mesonbuild/meson/README.md

-Meson is also available from [PyPi](https://pypi.python.org/pypi/meson), so it can be installed with `pip install meson` (this does not require a source checkout, pip will download the package automatically).
+Meson is also available from [PyPi](https://pypi.python.org/pypi/meson), so it can be installed with `pip3 install meson` (this does not require a source checkout, pip will download the package automatically).
+The exact command to type to install with pip can very between systems, be sure to use the Python 3 version of pip.

 ####Running